Brief History of Japanese Knot Tying

 Are There Any Risks Associated with Shibari?

-When it comes to bondage usage and BDSM constraints, risks are inevitable.
+When it comes to to any kind of rope play, risks are inevitable.
 So when we talk about shibari play, we should also talk about the associated health risks.
+Do your research.
+Talk to your partner about these risks.
+Invest time and even money in learning proper techniques.
+Remember that the person doing the tying is responsible for the wellbeing of their rope bunny.

 The Variety of Ties in Shibari